bacalhau-project/bacalhau/docs/examples/workload-onboarding/Python-Custom-Container/index.md

 * Create the ratings matrix of shape (m×u) with rows as movies and columns as user
 * Normalise matrix (subtract mean off)
 * Compute SVD
-* Calculate cosine similarity, sort by most similar and return the top N.
+* Calculate cosine similarity, sort by most similar, and return the top N.
-* Select k principal components to represent the movies, a movie_id to find recommendations and print the top_n results.
+* Select k principal components to represent the movies, a movie_id to find recommendations, and print the top_n results.

 For further reading on how the script works, go to [Simple Movie Recommender Using SVD | Alyssa](https://alyssaq.github.io/2015/20150426-simple-movie-recommender-using-svd/)